OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/MAIN.md

 ## What is Open Source Software <a name="What_OSS"></a>

 Open Source Software (OSS) is computer software in which the source code is available under a specific license that enables other users to access, modify, and redistribute that code for any purpose.
+Typically, as a result of this, it is easier to obtain and re-use compared to proprietary software.

+Some of the common advantages include:

+- Increased developer loyalty and empowerment;
+- Lower costs of services and marketing;
+- Increased branding of services and products;
+- Production of high quality software at lower expense;
+- Flexibility and rapid innovation;
+- Customisation and modular integration;
+- Increased reliability and independence; and
+- Based on open standards available to everyone.

+As such, the main advantages for researchers include lower costs, increased security and stability, no vendor 'lock in' with increased user control, and overall higher quality.
+Some commonly used services include the [Mozilla Firefox](https://www.mozilla.org/en-US/firefox/) internet browser and the [LibreOffice](https://www.libreoffice.org/) full office suite.
+LibreOffice is similar to the popular Microsoft Office, including a word processor, spreadsheet manager, and slide presentation software, but is completely free and Open Source.

+Some regard the OSS movement to represent a counter-movement to neoliberalism and privatisation, through defiance of regulations and norms in the construction and re-use of information, and a potential transformation of modern-day capitalism through making software abundantly available with minimal effort.

+## Principles of Open Source Software <a name="Principles"></a>

 The [Open Source Initiative](https://opensource.org/), one of the pioneers of OSS, offers the following [definition](https://en.wikipedia.org/wiki/The_Open_Source_Definition#Definition):